Understanding the Climate Change Drought Connection and Its Impact

 1. Changes in Precipitation Patterns

-The increased temperatures result in unpredictable and irregular rainfall patterns, making the weather system in the world unpredictable.
-This means that some parts of California will be dry for a long time, mostly in summer, while other parts will be flooded most of the time.
+The increased temperatures result in unpredictable and irregular rainfall patterns, making the world's weather system unpredictable.
+This means that some parts of California will be dry for a long time, mostly in summer, while others will be flooded most of the time.

 2. Increased Evaporation Due to Rising Temperatures